 In the aftermath of an extreme weather event that causes power outage and road closure, the Town should be prepared to respond to the basic needs of people affected.
-Older residents, those living in more rural areas, and residents with no power back-up are at greater risk.
+Older residents, those living in more rural areas, and residents with no power back-up are at greater risk as are the 5.6% of Hanover's population with a disability including hearing, vision, cognitive, ambulatory, self-care, and independent living difficulty.